JacobHP/Car_Pricing/README.md

 # Car_Pricing
 An end-to-end ML project developing a car pricing tool.

 In this project, I scraped car information and prices from the internet, cleaned and analysed the data and built a regression model to predict car prices.
-I settled on using a **TBC** model which achieved a CV RMSE of **TBC** and an RMSE on unseen test data of **TBC**.
+I settled on using the xgboost XGBRegressor which achieved a CV RMSE of **TBC** (1739.32 on obs <£100k) and an RMSE on unseen test data of **TBC** (2929.24 on obs <£100k).

+From the RMSE results it is clear that the model works reasonably well on most cars (indeed the majority of the cars scraped were <£100k), but is volatile for high-priced cars.
+In the future I plan to look at scraping more high-price data, building another model on these and determining criteria as to which model should be applied to an unseen test observation.
+D ue to autotrader being primarily used cars, I expect the model may also struggle on brand new cars.

 The website I chose to scrape from was UK car website Autotrader.
 I will not be uploading any of the data but have uploaded the scraping script.